siccar/deploy_azure/README.md

 2. Note its fully qualified DNS domain name i.e n1.siccar.dev
 3. Create your SSL Certificate and place the files in the ./components directory naming the files 'installationName'.crt and 'installationName'.key i.e. n1siccardev.crt

+Make sure you have logged into your Azure Command shell and correct subscription:

+     az login
+     az account set --subscription "mySubscriptionName"

 ### Step 1

 Run the initialize powershell command, this will ask for the basic setup properties: